-The answer to how much does it cost to rehab a house depends on the acquisition price of the house, the amount of renovations needed, the location, size of the house, and the timeline.
+The answer to how much it costs to rehab a house depends on the acquisition price of the house, amount of renovations needed, location, size of the house, and timeline.
 If the property is located in an area where building supplies and labor are more expensive, then it will cost more to rehab a house.

-Generally, a rehab costs about 10 percent of the purchase price of the house.
+Generally, a rehab costs about 10% of the purchase price of the house.
 For example, if you purchase a fix and flip property for $500,000, you should expect to spend about $50,000 to rehab the house.

-How much does it cost to flip a house varies, depending on a variety of factors including the property acquisition costs, rehab costs, carrying costs and financing costs.
-The average cost to flip a house is about 10 percent of the purchase price.
+Understanding how much does it cost to flip a house varies depending on a variety of factors, including the property acquisition costs, rehab costs, carrying costs, and financing costs.
+The average cost to flip a house is about 10% of the purchase price.
 By accounting for each of these factors, you should be well on your way to knowing how much money you need to flip a property.

 Contact RCN Capital to finance your fix and flip.
 RCN Capital is a national hard money lender that offers competitive rates to prime borrowers You can apply online and get financing up to 75% of the ARV in as little as 10 business days.